 Teach your child how to care for their physical and

-We are excited to introduce you to our newest campaign; Mind Your Melon.
-This campaign focuses on brain development to help students truly understand how much control they have over their brain health and to empower them to take care of their melons.
-Information will be presented to students in various forms; social media posts, video presentations, and a part of classroom ciriculum.
+The Mind Your Melon campaign focuses on brain development to help students truly understand how much control they have over their brain health and to empower them to take care of their melons.
+Information was presented to students in various forms; social media posts, video presentations, and a part of classroom curriculum.
 Topics covered include parts of the brain that regulate emotion and impact behavior, building blocks to healthy brain development, mental wellness and mindfulness, the impact substances have on brain growth, and addiction as a disease.

-The three main points we want students to take away from this campaign:
+The three main points students take away from this campaign:

 1. Their brains are still developing!
 The prefrontal cortex of the brain, which houses decision making and judgment doesn’t fully develop for girls until 22 and for boys until 25.